petrikreus/comp-se-200-assignment/test_report.md

 - Add a description of your tests and GitHub Actions workflow.
 - Include instructions on how to run your unit tests and generate coverage report locally.

+This section describes the testing process.
+First the files under testing are listed.
+Second, a guide is provided for running the tests and creating a coverage report locally.
+Third, the used CI pipeline and overalls intergration is explained.
+Finally, a list of bugs are reported.

 ## Description of the tests